sitaramc/gitolite-doc/docs/basic-admin.md

 repo, you can -- [here's how][ssa].
 This is likely to be of interest mainly to puppet/chef type installations.</span>

-[ssa]: odds-and-ends#administering-gitolite-directly-on-the-server
+[ssa]: odds-and-ends.md#administering-gitolite-directly-on-the-server

 Day-to-day management of a gitolite site is done by cloning the special 'gitolite-admin' repo, making appropriate changes to it, and pushing it back to the server.
-The [concepts and terminology](concepts) page has a section with some details on what happens after the push.
+The [concepts and terminology](concepts.md) page has a section with some details on what happens after the push.

 <span class="red">In other words, do **NOT** add new repos or users manually on the